An Essay on James-Stein Shrinkage and Anchoring

-Biases may lead to smaller variability, which raises the decision-maker's expected concave utility.
-As a result, seeking unbiased estimators can be a strictly dominated decision approach under the expected utility criterion.
-Moreover, James-Stein shrinkage demonstrates that, by aggregating unrelated tasks and leveraging supposedly irrelevant information, the decision-maker may improve the unbiased decision by shrinking it toward an arbitrarily chosen reference point.
-This revelation highlights the difference between probability theory and statistical inference.
-Moreover, it leads to novel testable hypotheses for estimation problems when the knowledge is primarily gained through experience and observation.
-Built upon the findings of anchoring effects in behavioral economics, we further illustrate that compared to economic models based on probability theory, economic models based on statistical inference better reconcile the gap between rational theories and descriptive behavior.
+Biases may reduce variability, which increases the decision maker's (concave) expected utility.
+Hence seeking unbiased estimates can be a strictly dominated decision approach under the expected utility criterion.
+Moreover, James-Stein shrinkage demonstrates that, by aggregating unrelated tasks and leveraging supposedly irrelevant information, the decision maker may actually improve an unbiased decision by "shrinking" it toward an arbitrarily chosen reference point.
+This revelation points to the difference between probability theory and statistical inference, and it leads to novel testable hypotheses for estimation problems.
+We reference the behavioral economics literature to illustrate that, compared with models based on probability theory, those based on statistical inference are better at reconciling the difference between normative and descriptive decision theory.

-Keywords: Decision Making under Uncertainty, Behavioral Economics, Decision Theory, James-Stein Shrinkage, Anchoring
+Keywords: Decision Making under Uncertainty, Decision Theory, James-Stein Shrinkage, Anchoring

 JEL Classification: B20, C10, C11, D01, D81